-Application of the Unit This unit applies to learners who are seeking develop a range of reading skills both in a paper based and web based context to improve their employment participation options.
+This unit applies to learners who are seeking develop a range of reading skills both in a paper based and web based context to improve their employment participation options.
 These skills will provide the foundation for future activities associated with engaging with more complex texts.
 This unit is suitable for those in employment and those who aspire to employment.

 Where application is as part of the Certificate 1 in General Education for Adults, it is recommended that application is integrated with the delivery and assessment of the Core Skills writing unit VU22393 Create texts of limited complexity to participate in the workplace.
-The link between reading and writing across the different domains also encourages co-delivery and assessment of additional units, such as VU22386 Engage with texts of limited complexity for personal purposes.
+The link between reading and writing across the different domains also encourages codelivery and assessment of additional units, such as VU22386 Engage with texts of limited complexity for personal purposes and VU22391 Create texts of limited complexity for personal purposes.